 Depending on individual tastes, people prefer one type over another.

-Tips for tasting tequila
+On National Tequila Day: Tips for tasting

-When you’re drinking high-quality tequila, forget the shots!
+And when you’re drinking high-quality tequila, forget the shots!
 (People use cheap, chilled tequila for that.)

 Like fine wines or brandy, good tequilas are complex in flavor and meant to be sipped slowly.